Ty Gordon

-Jitaurious Tykyvion ‘Ty’ Gordon (born October 20, 1998) is an American professional basketball player for BC Gargždai-SC of the Lithuanian Basketball League (LKL).
+Jitaurious Tykyvion Gordon (born October 20, 1998) is an American professional basketball player for Bandırma Bordo of the Türkiye Basketbol Ligi (TBL).
 He played college basketball player for the Northwest Mississippi Rangers, the Troy Trojans and the Nicholls Colonels.

 High school career

 Gordon attended Horn Lake High School.
 As a junior, he scored 50 points against Lake Cormorant High School.
 Gordon averaged 26.2 points per game as a senior.

 College career

 Gordon began his college career at Northwest Mississippi Community College, where he was a two-time all-conference selection and averaged 20.6 points per game.
 He transferred to Troy following his sophomore season.
 Gordon averaged 12.1 points and 3.2 assists per game as a junior.
 Following the season, he transferred to Nicholls.
 As a senior, Gordon averaged 14.6 points, 3.6 rebounds, and 3.7 assists per game, earning First-Team All-Southland honors.
-On February 17, 2022, he scored a career-high 31 points in a 82-73 win against McNeese State.
+On February 17, 2022, he scored a career-high 31 points in an 82–73 win against McNeese State.
 As a fifth-year senior, Gordon averaged 21.4 points, 3.4 rebounds and 3.1 assists per game.
 He was named the Southland Player of the Year as well as First Team All-Southland.